cesun00/dev-neo/content/scala/setup.md

 A compiled bytecode of Scala 2 program won't work if only Scala 3 runtime is presented on the JVM classpath, and vice versa.

+TODO - try document the bullshit "dotty" those animals are hyping about.